What is Wireless In-flight Entertainment?

 If you’re using an iPad®, iPhone®, iPod touch® or Android™ phone or tablet, you will need to ensure you have downloaded the App prior to departure.
 You can download Virgin Australia's In-flight Entertainment Apps from the App StoreSM or Google Play™ Store.

-If you are using a laptop, you simply need to have downloaded the correct version of Microsoft® Silverlight® software, and then loaded the Wireless In-flight Entertainment test page while connected to the internet to confirm that your software settings are compatible.
+If you are using a laptop, you simply need to have downloaded the correct version of Microsoft® Silverlight® software, and then load the Wireless In-flight Entertainment test page while connected to the internet to confirm that your software settings are compatible.

 I have Microsoft Silverlight installed but I cannot connect to the Wireless